 - October – Fright Night on The Phantom Train

 - December – Ring In The New Year

-We visited Sedona in December and despite not booking a special Christmas train ride, the train was still decked out in classy decorations when we rode the Verde Canyon Railroad.
+We visited Sedona in December and despite not booking a special Christmas ride, the train was still decked out in classy decorations when we rode the Verde Canyon Railroad.

 - Summer Starlight and Moonlight Rides

 - Grape Train Escape (wine-tasting)

 See all special events on the Verde Canyon Railroad here.